sergiotaborda/lense-lang/docs/content/tour.md

 ## Numbers

-Numbers are separated in specific algebric strutures that conform to the matematical rules of the group of elements.
+Numbers are separated in specific algebraic structures that conform to the mathematical rules of the group of elements.
-All numbers implement the <code>Number</code> class.
+All numbers implement the ``Number`` class.

 * Whole - numbers with no decimal part.
 	- Natural - Represent elements from the mathematical **N** set, i.e. positive only whole values that include zero and range from zero to an arbitrary range limited only by available memory.